-- September 15, 2011, to meet with the Narragansett Indian Tribe in government-to-government consultation (in person); - October 11, 2011, to initiate Section 106 with all consulting parties and to present the draft Agreement (via webinar); - November 9, 2011, to discuss revisions to and comments received on the draft Agreement with all consulting parties (via webinar); - November 30, 2011, to meet with the Shinnecock Indian Nation in government-to-government consultation (in person); - December 15, 2011, to discuss revisions to and comments received on the draft Agreement with all consulting parties (via webinar); - February 21, 2012, to implement the finalized and executed Agreement and to meet the provisions of Stipulation I (via webinar); and - March 21, 2012, to fulfill Stipulation II of the Agreement for lease issuance offshore DE (in person).
+- September 15, 2011, to meet with the Narragansett Indian Tribe in government-to-government consultation (in person); - October 11, 2011, to initiate Section 106 with all consulting parties and to present the draft Agreement (via webinar); - November 9, 2011, to discuss revisions to, and comments received on, the draft Agreement with all consulting parties (via webinar); - November 30, 2011, to meet with the Shinnecock Indian Nation in government-to-government consultation (in person); - December 15, 2011, to discuss revisions to and comments received on the draft Agreement with all consulting parties (via webinar); - February 21, 2012, to implement the finalized and executed Agreement and to meet the provisions of Stipulation I (via webinar); and - April 26, 2012, to fulfill Stipulation II of the Agreement for lease issuance offshore MD (in person); and - May 1, 2012, to meet with the Narragansett Indian Tribe in government-to-government consultation (in person).

-The March 21, 2012, Section 106 consultation meeting was held in Dover, DE for the purpose of consulting on the scope of identification efforts and to consider lease stipulations relating to historic properties.
-This consultation meeting served as fulfillment of Stipulations II.A, -B, -E, -F, -H, -I, -J, and -K of the Agreement (see Appendix A) for lease issuance offshore DE.
-As a result of this consultation, various items were recommended by the parties, including the Narragansett Indian Tribe, the Shinnecock Indian Nation, the Lenape Tribe of Delaware, and the Delaware SHPO for inclusion in DE leases.
-Final lease stipulation language, including any changes to BOEM's existing post-review discoveries clause found at 30 CFR 585 (see below), will be negotiated between BOEM and the lessee.
+The April 26, 2012, Section 106 consultation meeting was held at the Maryland Historical Trust in Crownsville, MD for the purpose of consulting on the scope of identification efforts and to consider lease stipulations relating to historic properties recommended by the parties.
+This consultation meeting served as fulfillment of Stipulations II.A, -B, -E, -F, -H, -I, -J, and -K of the Agreement (see Appendix A) for lease issuance offshore MD.
+As a result of this consultation, various items, described below, were recommended for inclusion in MD leases by the parties, including the Shinnecock Indian Nation and the MD SHPO.
+The Narragansett Indian Tribe did not attend the meeting, but had recommended lease stipulations during previous meetings under the Agreement that they requested be considered for all four of the WEAs, which also are included below.
+Final lease stipulation language, including any changes to BOEM's existing post review discoveries clause (see below), will be published for public comment in the MD Proposed Sale Notice and finalized in the MD Final Sale Notice.

-Items Recommended by the Consulting Parties for Inclusion in DE Leases
+Items Recommended by the Consulting Parties